Asia stocks mixed on uncertainty over Hong Kong security law

 'Mounting U.S.-China tensions bodes ominous for the global economy amid pandemic fragilities,' said Mizuho Bank in a report.

-Overnight, Wall Street closed at its highest level in nearly three months on hopes for economic recovery as more governments reopen factories, shops and other businesses.
+Overnight, Wall Street closed at its highest level in nearly three months on hopes the global economy might be recovering from its deepest slump since the 1930s as more countries reopen factories, shops and other businesses.

-The law being considered for Hong Kong by the Chinese legislature has prompted warnings it might erode the independence of courts and other elements that help to make the former British colony a business center.
+The law under consideration for Hong Kong by the Chinese legislature has prompted warnings it might erode the independence of courts and other elements that help to make the former British colony a business center.

 Hong Kong's leader tried Tuesday to reassure businesses and the public the law wouldn't threaten civil liberties.
-Details of the law haven't been released, but the decision to enact it reflects the determination of President Xi Jinping's government to tighten control over Hong Kong following 11 months of anti-government protests.
+Details haven't been released, but the decision to enact the law reflects the determination of President Xi Jinping's government to tighten control over Hong Kong following 11 months of anti-government protests.

 The legislation would alter Hong Kong's Basic Law, or mini-constitution, to allow Beijing to compel its government to enact laws.
 That would circumvent a local legislature that withdrew a proposed security law in 2003 following huge public protests.